oemof/DHNx/docs/optimization_models.rst

 * **to_node**: see :ref:`Thermal Network <thermal_network_label>`
 * **length**: see :ref:`Thermal Network <thermal_network_label>`

-The following attributes are additional attributes of the optimization module.
+The following attributes are additional attributes of the optimisation module.
 These attributes are optional for the optimisation:

 .. csv-table::